aspn/aspn.github.io/README.md

-Working Draft of AP Portfolio Site

 TO DO
 ==============

-1. Load charts when in viewport
+1. Add confetti hover to whimsy emoji
-2. SVG Education & Experience Pictures
+2. Clean up CSS & JS
+3. Migrate to GatsbyJS and use CMS